Investor FAQs

 We are also in-licensing third-party biological fungicides and insecticides that can be used with our proprietary bee vectoring delivery system.
 This enables us to increase the addressable portion of the US$240 billion crop protection and fertilizer global market.

-On the product front, we are also exploring non-bee vectoring opportunities for our proprietary biological fungicide CR-7, such as using it as a foliar spray and seed treatment.
+On the product front, we are also exploring and advancing non-bee vectoring opportunities for our proprietary biological fungicide CR-7, such as using it as a foliar spray and seed treatment.

 BVT works with commercially-reared and managed bees.
 The commercial bumblebees are bred and grown specifically for pollination services.
 BVT has partnerships with the leading bumblebee rearing companies.
 The commercial honeybee hives are managed by professional beekeepers and pollination service providers.
 BVT does not use wild bees in its systems, so there are no concerns on the supply side.